 Learning Kanji as a beginner is totally up to you and up to what you feel most comfortable doing.
-If you are looking for in-depth tips on how to start learning kanji, check out our guide on studying kanji.
 Learning some of the basic ones will definitely be needed as you progress onto the next level of Japanese and so we suggest that you learn a few after mastering both hiragana and Katakana.
 We created a guide that goes more in-depth on how you should properly start learning Japanese as a beginner.

 Japanese Study Tip 2 | Set Goals!